Ketch History, Family Crest & Coats of Arms

-Another 119 words (8 lines of text) are included under the topic Early Ketch Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Ketch Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Ketchs to arrive in North America:

 Ketch Settlers in United States in the 17th Century

 - Margaret and Susan Ketch, who settled in New England in 1665 with their husbands

 Ketch Settlers in United States in the 18th Century